kbubar/unvacc_testing_in_mixed_pop_repo/README.md

-# Transmission and unvaccinated-only testing in populations of mixed vaccination status
+# Transmission and unvaccinated-only screening in populations of mixed vaccination status
 Github repo associated with the manuscript "SARS-CoV-2 Transmission and Impacts of Unvaccinated-Only Screening in Populations of Mixed Vaccination Status"

 ## Dependencies: